TraSCE: Trajectory Steering for Concept Erasure: Related Work

 \subsection{Concept Erasure}

-Researchers have explored methodologies to erase concepts by updating the model weights \cite{gandikota2024unified,pham2024robust,lu2024mace,gong2024reliable,gandikota2023erasing,kumari2023ablating,zhang2024forget,heng2024selective} and also during the model inference stage \cite{schramowski2023safe,li2024self,yoon2024safree}.
+Researchers have explored methodologies to erase concepts by updating the model weights \cite{gandikota2024unified,pham2024robust,lu2024mace,gong2024reliable,gandikota2023erasing,kumari2023ablating,zhang2024forget,heng2024selective,fan2023salun,huang2024receler,zhang2024defensive} and also during the model inference stage \cite{schramowski2023safe,li2024self,yoon2024safree}.
 Kumari et al. \cite{kumari2023ablating} proposed minimizing the KL divergence between a set of prompts defining a concept and an anchor concept.
 Schramowski et al. \cite{schramowski2023safe} proposed a modified version of negative prompts to guide the diffusion model away from generating unsafe images.
-Pham et al. \cite{pham2024robust} proposed using task vectors to update the weights of the base model based on a version of the model that is trained solely on the concept that needs to be erased.
 Gandikota et al. \cite{gandikota2024unified} found a close form expression of the weights of an erased diffusion model based on a set of prompts and updated the weights accordingly in a one-shot manner.
 Lu et al. \cite{lu2024mace} used LoRA (low-rank adaptation) for fine-tuning the base model along with a closed-form expression of the cross-attention weights.
 Gandikota et al. \cite{gandikota2023erasing} updated the diffusion model weights to minimize the likelihood of generating particular concepts based on an estimated distribution from a set of collected prompts.
 Gong et al. \cite{gong2024reliable} proposed using a closed-form solution to find target embeddings corresponding to a concept and then updated the cross-attention layer accordingly.
 Heng et al.\cite{heng2024selective} updated the model weights to forget concepts inspired by continual learning.
-Zhang et al. \cite{zhang2024forget} proposed cross-attention re-steering which updates the cross-attention maps in the UNet model to erase concepts.
+Zhang et al. \cite{zhang2024forget} proposed cross-attention re-steering, which updates the cross-attention maps in the UNet model to erase concepts.
 Li et al. \cite{li2024self} proposed a self-supervised approach to find latent directions pertaining to particular concepts and then used these to steer the trajectory away from them.
 In a recent work, Yoon et al. \cite{yoon2024safree} found subspaces in the text embedding space corresponding to particular concepts and filtered the embeddings based on this to erase concepts.
 They additionally applied a re-attention mechanism in the latent space to diminish the influence of certain features.

 Firstly, most methods have been shown to be vulnerable to adversarial prompts that attempt to bypass defenses, as discussed in the next section.
 Our work focuses on how to mitigate the threat of adversarial prompts.
 Secondly, most approaches require one or more of the following - training, weight updates, and/or training data (images or prompts).
 This makes removing new concepts and reintroducing previously erased concepts harder or impossible in certain scenarios.
 Our approach is free of all these constraints.